SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 .. note::

-   Whenever you define a new structure or class, you define a brand new Swift type.
+   Whenever you define a new structure or class, you define a new Swift type.
    Give types ``UpperCamelCase`` names
    (such as ``SomeStructure`` and ``SomeClass`` here) to match the capitalization of standard Swift types